Hide Search Bar

 · increase the pupil’s emotional literacy, allowing them to be more self-aware and providing them with strategies and techniques to self-regulate;

-· offer placements (up to two terms) for pupils at risk of exclusion from Uttlesford primary schools and to reintegrate them back into the home school, providing ongoing support where necessary.
-Any placements potentially longer than two terms are referred to the admissions panel for consideration;
+· offer short-term bespoke placements (usually up to two terms but sometimes longer) for pupils with SEMH needs from Uttlesford primary schools and to reintegrate them back into the home school, providing ongoing support where necessary;

 · provide a fully inclusive model which enables the pupil to be educated alongside the main body of the school (when they are ready and as part of the transition process), as well as benefit from more specialist provision;